drwellss/MultronFguardian/README.md

 - Camellia-RSA Hybrid Algorithm
 - ChaCha20-RSA Hybrid Algorithm

-You can set RSA Key Length (from 2048 to 16384)
+You can set RSA Key Length (from 2048 to 16384) (it dont include 3072)

 You can also set Symmetric Algorithm Key Size